• Home

 Mango cocktail at Hotel California in Todos Santos, Baja California.

-• It’s got pure and simple natural ingredients with no complicated infusions or syrups.
+• It’s got pure and simple natural ingredients without complicated infusions or syrups.

 • You likely have everything you need on hand to make this mango cocktail!
 No need to scour the store for exotic ingredients!

-• Its pretty golden hue makes it perfect for Cinco de Mayo, a summer pool party or other fun celebration.
+• The pretty golden hue makes it perfect for Cinco de Mayo, a summer pool party or other fun celebration.

 Beautiful and historic Hotel California Todos Santos, Mexico